microsoft/reverse-proxy/src/ReverseProxy.Core/Service/RuntimeModel/README.md

 ## Class naming conventions

-* Classes named `*Info` (`RouteInfo`, `BackendInfo`, `EndpointInfo`) represent the 3 primary abstractions in Reverse Proxy (Routes, Backends and Endpoints);
+* Classes named `*Info` (`RouteInfo`, `BackendInfo`, `EndpointInfo`) represent the 3 primary abstractions in Reverse Proxy (Routes, Backends and Destinations);

 * Classes named `*Config` (`RouteConfig`, `BackendConfig`, `EndpointConfig`) represent portions of the 3 abstractions that only change in reaction to